Fremantle Prison riot: The riot

 As division 3 prisoners were let inside at around 4 pm, a voice exclaimed "Let's take 'em", and simultaneously, guards were splashed with boiling water, usually used for making tea.
 A horde of prisoners stormed the cellblock, attacking the guards with whatever they could find – metal plates and cutlery, food, "pieces of timber, buckets, water bottles, anything".
 The result was pandemonium; prisoners rushed along landings, overpowering officers and taking them hostage, while at the same time, other prisoners darted between cells, starting fires.
 The prisoners withdrew to the exercise yard, taking six hostages, as flames quickly overran the building, spread into the rafters, and caused the roof to collapse.

-The prisoners surrounded their hostages, and in turn were besieged by an armed riot squad inside the prison, and the police riot encircled the prison.
+The prisoners surrounded their hostages, and in turn were besieged by an armed riot squad inside the prison, and the police riot squad encircled the prison.
 Skilled police negotiators communicated with the ring leaders, and by nightfall only five hostages remained.
 A sixth officer was to have been kept, but was released as he was seriously injured.

 Meanwhile, the fire brigade had trouble bringing the inferno in the main cell block under control.
 The prison's gate was too narrow for their trucks to pass, so they had to water the flames from outside, and prisoners impeded their endeavours by chucking debris at them, including segments of asbestos roofing.
 Eventually firemen were allowed inside to fight the fire, after prison officers with riot gear had stormed through a secondary group of prisoners, forcing them back along the wall.

 The prisoners' leaders made three demands: a meeting with Attorney General Joseph Berinson, access to the media, and a guarantee of no retribution afterwards.
 Negotiations continued throughout the night, with the prisoners holding out for 19 hours.
 The next morning the hostages were released, one at a time – traded for food and cigarettes, even though only the third demand had been met.
 The prisoners did, however, have an opportunity to communicate with the press during the siege, as the riot was a live media event.
 Television helicopters were filming from overhead, and prisoners were able to write messages on sheets with charcoal.
 One of the hostages believed that "the media nearly got [them] killed", as the close approach of incoming aircraft caused other prisoners to panic, thinking that special forces were being deployed.